Skip to contents

 anndata provides a scalable way of keeping track of data and learned annotations, and can be used to read from and write to the h5ad file format.
 AnnData() stores a data matrix X together with annotations of observations obs (obsm, obsp), variables var (varm, varp), and unstructured annotations uns.

-This package is, in essense, an R wrapper for the similarly named Python package anndata, with some added functionality to support more R-like syntax.
-The version number of the anndata R package is synced with the version number of the python version.
+This package is an R wrapper for the similarly named Python package anndata, with some added functionality to support more R-like syntax.

 Check out ?anndata for a full list of the functions provided by this package.